alitailorapp/AliTailor/PrivacyPolicy.md

 - Google Drive backup and restore (if you choose to enable it)
 - Displaying advertisements through Google AdMob

+• Google Account (Cloud Backup): Used only when you choose to sign in with Google for cloud backup and restore.
+In Android this permission is listed under the "Contacts" permission group (GET_ACCOUNTS).
+Ali Tailor does not read, store, or transmit your device contacts or any other account data — it only lets you choose which Google account to use for backup.

 Ali Tailor does not request or use the following permissions:
-Storage / File Access, Location, Contacts, Microphone, SMS or Phone
+Storage / File Access, Location, Microphone, SMS or Phone

 All data remains on your device unless you explicitly choose to back up to Google Drive.